 A Balkan Journey is a Visual Arts project in the form of an exhibition and a book of photography and essays, alongside interactive international and local events.
 Chris Leslie takes us on a photographic journey through the towns and cities of post-conflict Former Yugoslavia in this extensive and previously unseen 25-year archive from the region.

 This collection of work will showcase his earliest photographs from a war-ravaged Croatian town in 1996, through to the present-day Sarajevo of refugees and migrants trapped in limbo.
-2020 marks a quarter of a century since the end of the conflict, but the region and Europe continues to struggle with conflicting ideologies.
-A Balkan Journey, presented as a Visual Arts project, will provide a crucial moment of reflection at this time, both for viewing public and for the artist at a pivotal moment in his life and career.
+2022 marks the 30th anniversary of when the war began in Bosnia at a time when the region and Europe continue to struggle with conflicting ideologies.
+A Balkan Journey, presented as a Visual Arts project, will provide a crucial moment of reflection at this time, both for the viewing public and for the artist at a pivotal moment in his life and career.

 The Project is funded by Creative Scotland

 Translation and editing (Bosnian) /

 Tatjana Milovanović and Amina Sejfić (Post-Conflict Research Center)